snapplelevi/langston-thresholding/README.md

            or
        - `gh repo clone snapplelevi/thresholding`                       (clone using GitHub CLI)

-    2. Afterwards, tar the cloned git repo directory using `tar -cvzf thresholding.tar.gz ./thresholding`.\
+    2. Afterwards, tar the cloned git repo directory using this command:

-       \
+       `tar -cvzf thresholding.tar.gz ./thresholding`

-      This creates the source tar.gz file for R's `install.packages()` to install from.
+      This creates the tar.gz file of this package for R's `install.packages()` to install from source.

+    3. Because the R package (**thresholding**) has the same name as the cloned repo, the **thresholding** *directory* (i.e., ./**thresholding**) can now be deleted to avoid conflicts with installing the package.
+This is done in the case you wish to install your package in the same library folder you cloned the **thresholding** repo into.
+Removing the **thresholding** *directory* also avoids cluttering your machine's directory structure since a tar file of **thresholding** was created in the previous step.

+       `rm -rf ./thresholding`

-    4. After the tar.gz file of the package is createrun the install.packages function with the newly created tar file:
+    4. After the tar.gz file of the package is created and the, run the `install.packages()` function with the newly created tar file:

-       `install.packages("./thresholding.tar.gz", type="source", repos=NULL)`\
+       `install.packages("./thresholding.tar.gz", type="source", repos=NULL)`

-       \
-       Note: this command will install to a default library (first entry in R's `.libPaths()`).\
+       Note: this command will install to a default library (first entry in R's `.libPaths()`).
+To move the package installation to a desired location, run the command with:
-      \
-       To move this to a desired location, run the command with:
-      \

        `install.packages("./thresholding.tar.gz", type="source", repos=NULL, lib="/your/path/here")`

-\
-\
-**Please contact *lhochste@vols.utk.edu* if you have any trouble with installing the package or if there are any bugs in using the package.
+**Please contact *lhochste@vols.utk.edu* if you have any trouble with installing the package or if there are any problems experienced while using the package.
 Thank you for trying out the Langston Lab's thresholding code!**